 Accurate and complete clinical documentation during the patient encounter — keyed into the practice’s EHR — is critical for successful medical billing and coding.
 Many people in the industry consider the “golden rule” of the healthcare billing and coding departments to be: “Do not code it or bill for it if it’s not documented in the medical record.”

 Electronic health records help providers and practices to organize paperwork, reduce errors in patient care, and streamline processes (e.g., cutting administrative costs).
-Medical billers and coders can then use the information they receive from EHR systems to justify any financial reimbursement from insurance companies while maintaining an accurate legal record of medical events.
+Medical billers and coders can then use the information they receive from their EHR system to justify any financial reimbursement from insurance companies while maintaining an accurate legal record of medical events.

 Diagnosis codes are key to describing a patient’s condition or injury, as well as social determinants of health and other patient characteristics.
 However, no provider can hope to know every code associated with each encounter off the top of their head.
 There are more than 69,000 unique identifiers in the ICD-10-CM (clinical modification) code set alone.